TinkerTanked/legit/README.md

 3. Click "Run workflow"
 4. Optionally specify a particular markdown file to process
 5. Click the "Run workflow" button

+When manually triggering the workflow, you can also choose to regenerate all markdown files in the content directory by selecting the "Regenerate all markdown files" option.

 ### Accessing Generated PDFs